extendedmode/extendedmode/README.md

 - Many official resources available in our GitHub
 - Job system, with grades and clothes support
 - Supports multiple languages, most strings are localized
-- Easy to use API for developers to easily integrate ESX to their projects
+- Easy to use API for developers to easily integrate EX to their projects
 - Register your own commands easily, with argument validation, chat suggestion and using FXServer ACL

 ## Requirements